DIY

 photo source: indianexpress.com

-What is this maintenance?
-In autumn, window frames are washed and cleaned of dirt accumulated throughout the year and a coat of maintenance material (usually a special oil) is applied to the entire surface of the wood exposed to the outside.
-Application is very simple, with a cloth soaked in this oil.
-Basically, when windows are washed in the autumn, the window frames are thoroughly washed with water and detergent and the window frames are wiped with a cloth, then a protective coating is applied to the entire window frame with a cloth soaked in maintenance oil.
-This will stop snow and rain from attacking the paint or varnish layer, but will "eat" the oil.
+What does this maintenance consist of?
+In the fall, the window frames are washed and cleaned of the dirt accumulated throughout the year and a coat of maintenance material (usually a special oil) is applied to the entire surface of the wood exposed to the outside.
+Application is very simple, with a cloth soaked in the oil.
+Basically, when windows are washed in the fall, the window frames are washed thoroughly with detergent and water, wiped with a cloth, and then a protective coat is applied to the entire window frame with a cloth soaked in maintenance oil.
+In this way, snow and rain will no longer attack the coat of paint or varnish, but will 'eat' the oil.

 window maintenance